HiltzEM12/travel-app/README.md

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

+## Variable notes
+NOTE that you must change the donenv variables.
+See the .end.example file for detials

 ## Building process

 1. Set up the folders, create config files, install